 M.A.
 University of California, Los Angeles

 Ph.D.
 University of California, Los Angeles

 Dr. Banks' primary area of research is the American film and television industries, with a specific focus on creative and craft guilds and unions.
-Her current book project is The Writers: A History of American Screenwriters and their Guild, due out in November 2014 through Rutgers University Press.
-She is co-editor of Production Studies: Cultural Studies of Media Industries (Routledge, 2009) and co-editor of Production Studies, The Sequel!
+She is author of The Writers: A History of American Screenwriters and their Guild (Rutgers University Press, 2015), co-editor of Production Studies: Cultural Studies of Media Industries (Routledge, 2009) and co-editor of Production Studies, The Sequel!
 Cultural Studies of Global Media Industries (Routledge, 2015).

-She has written for Television & New Media, Cinema Journal, Popular Communication, Flow, Cultural Studies, and The Journal of Popular Film and Television, as well as for the anthologies How to Watch TV (NYU Press, 2013), The Handbook of Television Studies (Sage, forthcoming), Teen Television (BFI, 2004), and Garb: A Reader on Fashion and Culture (Prentice Hall, 2007).
-Dr. Banks worked in programming at the American Cinematheque, and curated a film series for the Hammer Museum in Los Angeles.
-Before arriving at Emerson, she spent two years as a Visiting Assistant Professor in USC's School of Cinematic Arts.
+She has written for Television & New Media, Cinema Journal, Popular Communication, Cultural Studies, Flow, and The Journal of Popular Film and Television, as well as for the anthologies Gender and Creative Labour, How to Watch Television (NYU Press, 2013), The Handbook of Television Studies (Sage, 2014), Teen Television (BFI, 2004), and Garb: A Reader on Fashion and Culture (Prentice Hall, 2007).

 Office: Ansin 908

 Emerson Engagement Lab Fellow.
 The Boda Boda Game: http://elab.emerson.edu/games/bodaboda/